All Butter Pie Crust

 overhead photo of a butter pie crust rolled out onto a pastry cloth

-Once you have transferred the crust from the rolling surface to the pie dish, it’s time to shape the crust into the pan.
+Once you have transferred the crust from the rolling surface to the pie dish, put in the the fridge to chill while you form the top crust.

 Pinch the edges.
 Start by folding the crust and making a nice edge around the pie dish.
 Then, use your thumb and pointer finger to pinch the edges of the crust and make a nice design.